HelpMe-Pls/bookshelf-1/INSTRUCTIONS.md

 npm run serve
 ```

 Then open `http://localhost:8811`.
-It worked if your redirected to
+It worked if you're redirected to
 `http://localhost:8811/discover`.

 📜 Here are the docs you'll probably want: